DCS-gRPC/rust-server/README.md

 ### Prepare Mission

-For development, update the preivously added line in `DCS World\Scripts\MissionScripting.lua` to point to your checked out repository of the gRPC server:
+For development, update the previously added line in `DCS World\Scripts\MissionScripting.lua` to point to your checked out repository of the gRPC server:

 ```diff
 - dofile(lfs.writedir()..[[Scripts\DCS-gRPC\grpc-mission.lua]])